Optical Sensor#

 Optical detects color?#

-The Optical detects color? block returns a Boolean indicating whether the Optical Sensor has detected a specific color.
+The Optical detects color?
+Boolean block reports whether the Optical Sensor detects a specific color.

 True — The Optical Sensor has detected the specified color.